Krowemoh/ScarletDME/README.md

 # ScarletDME

-This is a heavily reorganized fork of [Gene's ScarletDME repo](https://github.com/geneb/ScarletDME).
+This is a fork of [Gene's ScarletDME repo](https://github.com/geneb/ScarletDME).

 ## Installation